 Have you ever been stuck halfway down the airplane’s aisle, as someone in front of you proceeds to hold up the entire line while they arrange which items go in the overhead and what stays at their seat?

-Even more frustrating, have you ever accidently left your inflight entertainment, snacks, or headphones in a bag that’s in the overhead bin, only to endure an hour of being buckled up and bored due to turbulence after takeoff?
+Even more frustrating, have you ever accidentally left your inflight entertainment, snacks, or headphones in a bag that’s in the overhead bin, only to endure an hour of being buckled up and bored due to turbulence after takeoff?

 These situations can be totally avoided by packing an additional (empty) satchel or tote bag in your carry-on luggage.
-I prefer one of those reusable shopping bags that you can pick up at any grocery store, since they’re roomy but easy to crumple up.
+I prefer one of those reusable shopping bags that you can pick up at any grocery store since they’re roomy but easy to crumple up.

 Instead of gathering around the ticketing area before your boarding number is called, take that time to transfer the following from your general carry-on bag into your tote: